Your engagement of ShenSmith Law

 Fees and costs

+All fees we charge are subject to VAT.
 SSL does not and cannot hold client money on account.
-The effect of this is that fees are agreed in two ways:
+The effect of this is that fees are agreed and paid before we begin work in the following ways:

 - A “Fixed Fee” paid in advance.
 Fixed fees may be agreed if we can determine the amount of time it will take to complete the work and agree on the fee.
 In this case, you will not pay more than the fixed fee for that element of work, although subsequent work is often required, thereafter.

-- A “Fixed Minimum Fee” paid in advance; meaning the minimum fee payable for the work, where additional work may be required.
+- A “Fixed Minimum Fee” paid in advance; meaning the minimum fee payable for the work, where additional work may be required and charged at an hourly rate.
 Fixed Minimum Fees are not refundable if the work is completed more quickly.

 - “Brief fee plus refreshers”; for multi-day trials, SSL may agree to charge a “brief fee” which represents preparation for the case and the first day of trial, plus, a “refresher” fee, which is a lower fee, chargeable for each subsequent day of trial, thereafter.
 This is not to be confused with a “Fixed Minimum Fee”, where a fixed fee is quoted for all days and is non-refundable if the case settles on day 1.